mikeaus897/mg42funtime/README.md

 gcc

 compilation:

-for wolfded.x86 - /src/unix/make server
+for wolfded.x86 - in /src/unix/make server

-for qagame.mp.i386.so - /src/game/make
+for qagame.mp.i386.so - in /src/game/make

 additional notes :
 make sure start script (start.sh) has executable attributes and rights